syncfusion-content/fileformat-docs/File-Formats/DocIO/Find-item-in-word-document.md

     'Find all block content controls by Title and Tag.
     Dim blockContentControls As List(Of Entity) = document.FindAllItemsByProperties(EntityType.BlockContentControl, propertyNames, propertyValues)

-    'Iterates the block content controls and remove the block content controls.
+    'Iterate the block content controls and remove the block content controls.
     For i = 0 To blockContentControls.Count - 1
         Dim blockContentControl As BlockContentControl = TryCast(blockContentControls(i), BlockContentControl) blockContentControl.OwnerTextBody.ChildEntities.Remove(blockContentControl)